I've said it before (I've even written about it before), but I'll say it again: winter is one of my favorite times to visit the American Southwest.

 - Hat, gloves, and other accessories – Again, if you don't need them, you can take them off.
 But if you do need them, you'll be happy you brought them!

 - Good hiking boots – Good hiking boots are a must for any hiking adventure!
-My current go-tos are my Kodiak Surry II boots, which are comfy but not too restricting.
-I also love the Merrell Moab 2 Mid boots, which are sturdy and waterproof.
+My current go-tos for winter are my Merrell Moab 3 Mid boots, which are sturdy and waterproof.
 Make sure to pick up some warm hiking socks, too!